Wednesday evening, 25°F and cloudy

 Keep the Chihuahuas out of the cocaine

-Action tags can be terrific, but take care not to overuse them.
+Action tags, can be terrific, but take care not to overuse them.
 You know you’re overdoing it if each time a character speaks, she also makes a face, moves her eyeballs around, shifts in her seat, or makes some other minor twitch or movement that doesn’t change anything.
 A little movement now and then is natural and good, but too much of this over a long stretch of dialogue will make the characters seem like Chihuahuas who got into the author’s cocaine stash.

-Punctuate action tags correctly
+Punctuate beats or action tags correctly

 “Here’s to getting a better insurance policy,” I raised my tequila bottle to return his toast.